William Alexander Richardson: Congressional career

+Candidacy for the Speakership

+During the Speaker election after the midterm elections, Richardson was the choice for Speaker of the House of pro-Nebraska Democrats.
+On the first ballot Richardson won the most votes, with his closest opponent Lewis D. Campbell twenty votes behind, but fell short of the majority needed to be speaker.
+As balloting went on anti-Nebraska forces began consolidate around Nathaniel P. Banks of the American(Know Nothing) party.
+On January 10, 1856, Southern Know Nothings in an attempt to embarrass Richardson and stall for time sent the leading candidates (Richardson, Banks, and Henry Mills Fuller) a questionnaire on the issues of slavery in the District of Columbia and the territories, the Fugitive Slave Law, nativism, and racial equality.
+Richardson responded that the Constitution and the Fugitive slave act applied to the territories.
+While "hedging" on the question of constitutionality of the Wilmot Proviso, he also asserted that the constitution did not carry slavery into the territories.
+He opposed the abolition of slavery in the District, asserted the superiority of Whites over Blacks, and condemned nativism.
+Richardson's stance on the Wilmot Proviso undermined his position with Southern Democrats and three South Carolina reps abandoned him on the next ballot which was the 108th.
+Under pressure from President Franklin Pierce for a resolution to the stalemate in the house, Democrats replaced Richardson with James Lawrence Orr.
+Ultimately Banks was elected as speaker.

+Gubernatorial election

-During his time in the House of Representatives, he was the Chairman of the Committee on Territories (32nd–33rd Congresses).
-He resigned in August 1856 to run for Governor of Illinois.
-He narrowly lost to fellow representative, and first nominee of the newly established Republican Party William H. Bissell.
-Richardson took most of south Illinois while Bissell won most of north Illinois, and a couple of counties in the southern part of the state.
-Bissell won by 4,697 votes (slightly less than 2% of the vote).
+Richardson was the Democratic nominee for governor in the 1856 Illinois gubernatorial election.
+He resigned in August 1856 to run for Governor of Illinois, narrowly losing to fellow representative, and first nominee of the newly established Republican Party, William H. Bissell.
+Richardson carried most of south Illinois while Bissell won most of north Illinois.
+Bissell won by 4,697 votes, a margin of just under 2%.

+Territorial Governor

 After being defeated, Richardson was appointed by President James Buchanan as the Governor of the Nebraska Territory for most of 1858.
-Richardson resigned near the end of the year.
+Richardson resigned near the end of the year, remaining loyal to his political mentor, Stephen A. Douglas.

 He was a delegate to 1860 Democratic National Convention from Illinois.
 He then came back to Washington D.C. as a member of the 37th Congress in 1861.
 In 1863, he was elected to fill Stephen Douglas's old seat in the United States Senate, defeating incumbent Republican Orville Browning.
 He was not renominated in 1865 and spent the rest of his life engaged in newspaper work.

 He died on December 27, 1875, in Quincy, Illinois, where he is buried.

 Richardson County, Nebraska, is named after him.